Seoul South Korea Travel Guide

 Papago (Naver's translator) exceptionally for Korean-English.
 Subway Korea, KakaoMetro, or KakaoBus for transit.

-Kakao T for ride-sharing/taxis.
+Kakao T for a lift-sharing/taxis.
 Coupang Eats or Baemin for food delivery.
 Official VisitKorea app for general information.

-Prepare a personal health kit to handle minor ailments along with certain local conditions.
+Make a personal health kit to handle minor ailments and specific local conditions.

 Be ready for common travel health issues and environmental factors.